 Note: Wearing shoes with no arch support can cause supination.
 So to support the arch, you need an athletic insole for high arches.
 This type of insole will also provide a proper heel raise.

 The shoe must have a flexible upper because the high-arch foot will push upward and cause a tighter instep.
-A cleat with excellent ankle support will be a plus because it will help prevent ankle sprains.
+A soccer cleat with excellent ankle support will be a plus because it will help prevent ankle sprains to a certain degree.

 If you need more stability, go for conical studs instead of blade cleats.
 Although with conical studs, you may have to give up a little on turning ability and grip on the ground because those are the qualities that make blade cleats most excellent.

 If you want more impact protection, go for a leather upper.
-This material is soft and more durable than synthetic but will stretch to conform to the shape of your foot over time.
+This material is soft and more durable than synthetic and will stretch to conform to the shape of your foot.

-If the Vapor 14 becomes a doctor-recommended soccer cleat for players who suffer from heel pain because of its perfect blend of comfort, flexibility, support, and shock absorption, its twin brother, the Superfly 8, can surpass it with its higher Dynamic Fit collar, which offers more ankle support.
+If the Mercurial Vapor is a doctor-recommended soccer cleat for players who suffer from heel pain because of its perfect blend of comfort, flexibility, support, and shock absorption, its twin brother, the Superfly 9, can surpass it with its higher Dynamic Fit collar, which offers more ankle support and compression.

-Nike Mercurial Superfly 8 shares the same DNA as the Vapor 14 and may provide a complete solution if you experience pain in your heel due to having high arches.
+Nike Mercurial Superfly 9 shares the same DNA as the Vapor 15 and may provide a complete solution if you experience pain in your heel because of having high arches.
 It also has a firmer soleplate that can help prevent injury to the forefoot.
 This latest model now has a durable soccer-specific 3/4 Zoom Air unit, which cushions impact and generates an explosive, powerful take-off.
 It has a new speed cage inside, which provides optimal lockdown in all directions.
 It is lighter than its predecessor and now feels more padded and roomier in the midfoot area.

 — Nike Tiempo Legend 9 Elite —